Asana

 - In the OAuth settings:

-- Under “Redirect URLs”, click Add Redirect URL and add
+- Under “Redirect URLs”, click Add Redirect URL and add the redirect URL generated by Arcade (see below).

-. - Under “Permission Scopes”, select “Full Permissions”
+- Under “Permission Scopes”, select “Full Permissions”

 - In the “App Listing Details” section, optionally add more information about your app.